igorlakic/emulsify-docksal-instructions/README.md

 `fin exec drush theme:enable emulsify`

-- optionaly, create a custom clone of Emulsify with:
+- optionaly, create a custom clone of the Emulsify (you need to run the following command from within the Emulsify directory; replace _YOUR THEME NAME_ with your theme name):

-`fin exec drush emulsify "YOUR_THEME"`

-**NOTE!** At the moment (emulsify 2.2) Emulsify Drush command for cloning works only on Drush 8.x.
+`cd themes/contrib/emulsify`
+`php emulsify.php "YOUR THEME NAME"`

+(Run `php emulsify.php -h` for other available options)

+- I like to use this clone command with the following arguments (replace _YOUR THEME NAME_ with your theme name):

+`fin exec php emulsify.php "YOUR THEME NAME" --machine-name your-theme-name --path custom --description "YOUR THEME NAME is a clone of Emulsify theme"`

-4. next, run the following command from your theme directory (_contrib/emulsify_ or you custom clone _custom/YOUR_THEME_):
+4. next, run the following command from your theme directory if you're going to use your custom clone of the Emulsify theme (I always make a "_custom_" directory for custom themes, e.g. _custom/YOUR\_THEME_):

-`cd contrib/emulsify`

-or
+`cd ../..` (return to "_themes_" directory)

 `cd custom/[YOUR_THEME_NAME]`

+- if you're planing to use Emulsify theme (which is not recommended!), just stay in the _contrib/emulsify_ directory

 5. if you already don't have your Github auth token globally defined you should do this now with (replace "YOUR_TOKEN" with the [token generated on your Github account](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/)):